oconnor0/BeaconRoad/CoreRules.md

 ## Armor & Shields

 If you have a type of **armor** or **shield** that applies to the situation, you can mark a Soak Box to reduce or avoid a consequence, instead of rolling to resist.
-If the armor is relevant to the situation, you may mark one or more Soak Box to reduce the damage dealt by 10.
+If the armor or shield is relevant to the situation, you may mark one or more Soak Boxes to reduce the damage dealt by 10.

 * *Jonadab, while wearing medium armor, would suffer a crushing blow that would deal 30 points of damage and Stun him - effectively taking him out of the fight.
 Instead, marking two Soak Boxes reduces the damage dealt by 20 (10 per box) to 10 damage and marking a third Soak Box negates the Stun.*